mui/material-ui/docs/src/pages/guides/localization/localization.md

 <p class="description">Localization (also referred to as "l10n") is the process of adapting a product or content to a specific locale or market.</p>

 The default locale of Material-UI is English (United States).
-If you want to use other locales, you can follow the instructions below.
+If you want to use other locales, follow the instructions below.

 ## Locale text

-Use the theme to configure the locale text globally
+Use the theme to configure the locale text globally:

 ```jsx
 import { createMuiTheme, ThemeProvider } from '@material-ui/core/styles';